Getting the severance pay you deserve.

 What should I do if my employer is denying my right to severance?

 In the state of Colorado, severance agreements can be a source of confusion as there is no law that requires an employer to offer severance pay or package.
 If you feel you are being unjustly denied severance, an attorney can review your case and advise you.
-An employee’s right to severance can be based on numerous things such as, length of employment, compensation offered to similar employees at the same company or like companies, and circumstances in which the employment was terminated.
+An employee’s right to severance can be based on numerous things such as, length of employment, the compensation offered to similar employees at the same company or like companies, and circumstances in which the employment was terminated.
 If you are entitled to severance pay or package, contact Greg Hall today to discuss how you can get the compensation you deserve.

+If you are dealing with a severance pay issue with an employer, having the right information can help you with deciding your next steps.
 Greg Hall is a renowned employment law attorney in the city of Denver and has been practicing for over 20 years.
 As a sole practitioner, you can rest assured that your case is in good hands and will be handled directly by him.
 Greg will guide you through the complexities of your case and help you attain the compensation you deserve.
 He is committed to understanding individual clients’ needs and gives each one the value they deserve for the legal fees paid.
 He offers efficiency and transparency to his clients through every step of the process.
 Contact Gregory Hall today to learn about your rights.